oapicf/pinterest-sdk/clients/graphql-nodejs-express-server/generated/docs/business_access_assets_api.md

 Update a batch of asset groups with the specified parameters.
 <a name="BusinessAssetMembersGet"></a>
 # **BusinessAssetMembersGet**
-> BusinessAssetMembersGet200Response BusinessAssetMembersGet(businessId, assetId, bookmark, pageSize, startIndex)
+> BusinessAssetMembersGet200Response BusinessAssetMembersGet(businessId, assetId, fetchSystemUsers, bookmark, pageSize, startIndex)

 Get members with access to asset